-The Socialist Party always opposed the invasions and occupations of Iraq and Afghanistan and consistently called for the immediate withdrawal of troops.
+The Socialist Party always opposed the invasions and occupations of Iraq and Afghanistan and called for the immediate withdrawal of foreign troops.
 We have been actively involved in many other anti-war campaigns and protests, including against Israeli military onslaughts on Gaza.

 We have been involved in many campaigns to stop hospital and ward closures around the country, and against the ongoing privatisation of health services.
 Read our NHS campaign articles.

 The Socialist carries many reports on healthworkers fighting low pay and privatisation, some led by Socialist Party members, such as at Whipps Cross.

 Caution wet floor - flooding in the centre of Gloucester, photo Chris Moore

 Capitalism is literally destroying the planet.
 We participate in many campaigns and protests against this destruction, and put forward the necessity of a socialist alternative to stop and reverse Climate Change.

 Socialist Party members also regularly participate in demonstrations on many other environmental issues; including anti-fracking, for flood defences, against toxic waste incinerators and against nuclear power.

 Click here to read some of our articles on defending equality and the rights of Black and Asian people.

 We were involved in campaigning against the disastrous war in Sri Lanka and helping to build the organisation Tamil Solidarity in Britain(www.tamilsolidarity.org).

 We are involved in many campaigns against racism and neo-fascism, including demonstrations against the far-right English Defence League and BNP, as well as in other anti-racist activities - including against discriminatory harassment and brutality by the police.